patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

     git push

-After the push, go back to CodePipeline and see it execute your pipeline automatically.
+After the push, go back to CodePipeline and watch it execute your pipeline automatically.
 You will see it starting in a minute or so, as the Source stage changes to `In Progress`.
 Wait until the last stage is completed.

 ![CodePipeline final run](/04-ContinuousDelivery/images/codepipeline_final_test.png)

 Now go to your app URL and see the new changes in action!

+If the changes are reflected on your web app, it means you have completed this workshop successfully.
+Congratulations!

 <br>